For Home BuyersFor Home Sellers May 28, 2025

-Moving to a new home is both exciting and overwhelming—but with the right timeline, you can ease the chaos and stay organized from start to finish.
-Whether you're upsizing to accommodate a growing family or downsizing to simplify your lifestyle, a well-planned move can make all the difference.
+Moving to a new home is both exciting and overwhelming-but with the right timeline, you can ease the chaos and stay organized from start to finish.
+Whether you’re upsizing to accommodate a growing family or downsizing to simplify your lifestyle, a well-planned move can make all the difference.
+This Move-In Guide breaks the process into manageable chunks over eight weeks, allowing you to take full advantage of the school break, favorable weather, and the buzzing housing market.

 8 Weeks Before Moving: Start Strategizing